chrisgrieser/nvim-rip-substitute/README.md

 ## Advanced
 `regexOptions.autoBraceSimpleCaptureGroups`
-One annoying *gotcha* of `ripgrep`'s regex syntax is it treats `$1a` as the named capture group "1a", and *not* the as the 1st capture group followed by the letter "a".
+One annoying *gotcha* of `ripgrep`'s regex syntax is it treats `$1a` as the named capture group "1a," and *not* the as the first capture group followed by the letter "a."
 (See `ripgrep`'s man page on `--replace` for details.)

 If `autoBraceSimpleCaptureGroups` is set to `true` (the default), `rip-substitute` automatically changes `$1a` to `${1}a`, to make writing the